-1. Enable CPU Scheduling in capacity-scheduler.xml
+Enable CPU Scheduling in capacity-scheduler.xml

 CPU scheduling is not enabled by default.
-To enable CPU sheduling, set the following property in the /etc/hadoop/conf/capacity-scheduler.xml file on the ResourceManager and NodeManager hosts:
+To enable the CPU Scheduling, set the following property in the /etc/hadoop/conf/capacity-scheduler.xml file on the ResourceManager and NodeManager hosts:

-Replace the DefaultResourceCalculator portion of the <value> string with DominantResourceCalculator:
+Replace the DefaultResourceCalculator with the DominantResourceCalculator.